-What support will there be for my child's overall well-being?
+What support will there be for my child's overall well-being and emotional development?

-- All staff appreciate the importance of young people having high self-esteem in order to achieve positive well-being, each Year group has a dedicated team in place to support their emotional welfare.
+- We are an inclusive Campus; we welcome and celebrate diversity.
+All staff believe that children having high self-esteem is crucial to a child's well-being and development.
+We have a caring, understanding, nurturing team supporting our pupils where a holistic approach to a child's development is at the centre of all we do across the Campus. - The teacher has overall responsibility for the pastoral, medical and social care of every pupil in their class, therefore this would be the parents' first point of contact.
+If further support is required, the subject teacher liaises with the SENCO and pastoral team for further advice and support.
+This may involve working alongside outside agencies such as Health and Social Care, and/or the Behaviour Support Team. - As a Campus we recognise the need to support a pupil's mental health and we actively work with a wide range of external agencies to ensure early intervention is put in place.
+All staff working across our Campus understand that working closely with parents/carers is vital in ensuring all parties are focused on the same goal. - All staff appreciate the importance of young people having high self-esteem in order to achieve positive well-being, each Year group has a dedicated team in place to support their emotional welfare.
 Your child will also have a form tutor/class teacher who should be your child's first point of contact for any worries or concerns. - The form tutor/class teacher can liaise with the SENCO through the Additional Needs Pathways if they feel your child requires additional intervention or support; this may then involve working with outside agencies where appropriate. - If your child has a recognised medical need, a health care plan will be created to ensure this need is managed effectively.